junxit/us-congress-bills-115/metadata.md

 - 2017-01-09 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 405 - 0 (Roll no. 24). (text: CR H203)
 - 2017-01-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 405 - 0 (Roll no. 24).(text: CR H203)
 - 2017-01-10 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2018-11-29 — Committee on Health, Education, Labor, and Pensions.
+Ordered to be reported without amendment favorably.
+- 2018-11-29 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Alexander without amendment.
+Without written report.
+- 2018-11-29 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Alexander without amendment.
+Without written report.
+- 2018-11-29 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 696.